John Hollander

 Sabatini, J., Graesser, A., Hollander, J., & O’Reilly, T. (2023).
 A framework of literacy development and how AI can transform theory and practice.
 British Journal of Educational Technology, 54(5), 1174-1203. [pdf]

-A network visualization of my published co-authorships.
+This is a network visualization of my published co-authorships.

 Line width corresponds to the number of co-authorships.